alexanderpei/DeepEarnings/README.md

 ```

 ### Clean compustat data
 This script will save an X and y text files containing the training data with the labels.
-Rows corresspond to samples while columns correspond to features.
+Rows correspond to samples while columns correspond to features.

 ```
 python pp_CleanCompustat.py